-Update your student record to show semester abroad
+Update your student record to show your semester abroad

+Re-enrol online for the academic year in which you will be abroad.
+You still need to be a registered student at London Met.
 Make sure your student loan is properly organised and, if possible, arrange early payment.
-Normally SFE require confirmation from us that this exchange period is a part of your degree.
-We can provide this - just ask!
+Normally Studen Finance England (SFE) require confirmation from us that this exchange period is a part of your degree.
+We can provide this – just ask!

-For the semester you are abroad you must ask your Hub to register you for the module code ABROAD.
-This tells the system that you are abroad for the semester and must be done in addition to the IPO notifying Registry that you will be away.
-You must withdraw from any London Met modules for the semester abroad.
+You must ask your Hub to register you for the module code ABROAD for the semester/s during which you're abroad.
+You must withdraw from any London Met modules taking place during the semester abroad.

-You must also register modules for the second semester of the year (if you are returning to London Met for spring) before you leave.
-You will get the chance to change these later but you must register a full time course load in advance.
+You must also register on modules for the second semester of the year (if you are returning to London Met for spring) before you leave.
+You will get the chance to change these later but you must register a full-time course load in advance.

 Apply for a visa